RobinB87/farm-sensor-data-management/README.md

 6. install sqlite as in memory database and typeorm as the ORM

-- npm i --save @nestjs/typeorm typeorm
+- npm i @nestjs/typeorm typeorm
-- npm i --save sqlite3
+- npm i sqlite3

 7. persist sensors